gitcollect/GPU-Accelerated-Cryptography/README.md

-# GPUAcceleratedCryptography
+# GPU-Accelerated Cryptography
-CS4995 GPU Computing Project
+Crytographic part in the final project of GPU Computing

+Author: Yuqing Guan (yg2392)